-We can only accept applications in the NIH’s HIV/AIDS research high or medium priority areas.
+We can only accept applications directly or closely related to HIV as defined in the NIH’s HIV/AIDS research high or medium priority areas.

 Per NIH policy, CFAR may not release funds for international projects until awardees complete the NIH administrative clearance process.
 This process often takes more than one month, so please consider it in your timeline.

-Animal Care and Institutional Review Board approvals, if applicable, must be obtained prior to receipt of award funding, but are not required to submit an application.
+Animal Care and Institutional Review Board approvals, if applicable, are not required to submit an application but must be obtained prior to receipt of award funding.

-- Translational Research Science Sub-Core (firstname.lastname@example.org): Applicants proposing clinical, translational or basic research projects that require access to local research subjects, clinical specimens/procedures or viral assays such as droplet PCR, 2LTR, single copy RNA tests and proviral DNA measurements.
+Translational Research Science Sub-Core (firstname.lastname@example.org): Can facilitate clinical, translational or sociobehavioral research projects that require access to research space, local research subjects and/or clinical specimens/procedures.

-All recipients must provide a final report for their project, which will include a brief summary of results and future plans.
-All manuscripts, publications and presentations resulting from CFAR support should acknowledge the CFAR grant.
-See here for suggested wording.
+All recipients must provide a final report for their project.
+All manuscripts, publications and presentations resulting from CFAR support must acknowledge the CFAR grant.

 Reviewers will judge applications based upon scientific merit, potential for the data to support a future grant application, and potential overall impact.